pivotal-mea-pa/caps/README.md

 ## Overview

-This repository contains deployment automation pipelines that can help launch scaled out production ready environments in the cloud.
+This repository contains deployment automation pipelines that launch scaled out production ready environments in the cloud.
 The automation tooling consist of [Terraform](https://www.terraform.io/) as the orchestrator and control plane for infrastructure services and [Concourse](http://concourse-ci.org/) for implementing operational workflows.
 Pipeline jobs may use a combination of configuration management tools to achieve their objective, but the primary configuration management tool used by the automation pipelines is [Bosh](http://bosh.io/).

-A collection of utility scripts is provided in the `bin` folder to help manage multiple environments.
+A collection of utility scripts are provided in the `bin` folder to help manage multiple environments.
 Along with these scripts this repository is organized as follows.

 ```
 .